If you would like to jump to a specific video in our packing video series, just follow the links below:

 - Remove the lampshade and bulb then wrap the cord around the base of the lamp.

 - Spread out several sheets of packing paper so that your packing paper is extended longer and wider than the lamp.
-Place lamp in the center of your packing paper.
+Place lamp in the center of your packing paper or bubble wrap.

 - Seal the seams where packing paper overlaps around your bundle with your tape then fold up the other end (at the top of lamp) of packing paper and seal it with tape.
 Next, gently place the bundle in the previously lined carton.